-- You should watch the play and learn quotes from key scenes. - Read the 'Frantic Assembly' resource pack on FROG to further your understanding of interpretations. - Read theatre reviews on the performance to further your knowledge of the play. - Study the pictures on FROG to remember key scenes where actors' physicality, facial expressions, costumes, use of set or lighting communicated mood.
+Revision Task to prepare for the written exam Task Completed Section B: Set text Re-read the play Character interpretation Character development Make notes on the context: 1930s fashion, furniture, Alfred Hitchcock, John Buchan Section C: Live Theatre Review Watch a performance on Digital Theatre How to answer, using the Describe Analyse Evaluate structure Analysing two moments from the play looking at Vocal and physical skills Read the 'Frantic Assembly' resource pack on FROG to further your understanding of interpretations.
+Read theatre reviews on the performance to further your knowledge of the play.
+Research photographs of the performance you have watched, study the pictures to remember key scenes where actors' physicality, facial expressions, costumes, use of set or lighting communicated mood.